talyssonoc/structure/docs/validation/README.md

 A `validate()` method will be added to the prototype of structures, this method will validate the structure based on its schema.
 The method will return an object with the property `valid` (with the value `true` if it's valid, and `false` if invalid).
 If `valid` is `false` the returned object will also have a property `errors`, with an array of validation errors.

-Validations require you to use the complete type descriptor:
+Validations require you to use the complete attribute definition:

 ```javascript
 const User = attributes({